-Optimizing for off-site ranking factors involves improving search engine and user perception of a site’s popularity, relevance, trustworthiness, and authority.
+Optimising for off-site ranking factors involves improving search engine and user perception of a site’s popularity, relevance, trustworthiness, and authority.

-Link building is a process of getting links from other websites.
+Link building is an essential part of SEO; Link building is a process of getting links from other websites.
 The links are crawled by search engines which allows them to index the web content.

 How then do I start doing off-page SEO?

 This involves linking similar content in your website together.
 This link building is one of the most important, and SEO Experts use it.
 Therefore, you should try to link related content together as much as possible.

 Guest posting means writing and publishing an article on someone else’s website or blog.
 One important fact you should understand about guest posting is to always guest post on a website with a more high domain authority so that it can add more relevance to your website.

 I wrote a comprehensive guide to help you get started with guest posting; click the link below.

 3. Blog Commenting.